hema2705/SocialNetworking/README.md

 the steps to run the features

 prerequists:
-java 1.8 , maven installed on local machine
+java, maven installed on local machine

 set the path JAVA_HOME and Maven Path